LutherNavigator/manual/markdown/admin/control-panel.md

 ## Post Approval

-After creating a post, users will notice that the only people who can view the post are themselves and admins.
+After creating a post, users will notice that the only people who can view the post are themselves and the admins.
 This will continue to be the case until the post has been approved by an admin.
 The process for reviewing posts is essentially the same as the process for reviewing user accounts.
 The page provides several pieces of information about each post, but admins should view the post itself.
 The first field shown is the post ID, which, for convenience, is also a link to the post.
 Like with account verification, an email will be sent to the post creator, and a reason will be requested if the post is not approved.

 ## Programs